 Here are some examples of topics I have engaged as a speaker, teacher, or workshop facilitator.
 As a consultant, most of my work has been in helping communities and individuals move more deeply into the intersection of radical action and deep spirituality.

 Jesus the Trickster: For 2000 years, Jesus has been used to reinforce the status quo.
 Drawing upon folklore, anthropology, and scripture, I will challenge our societal assumptions about Jesus to reveal a radical figure hidden underneath the debris from two thousand years of propaganda and propriety.
-How does our faith change when we recognize him as a trickster who mocks the elite, turns common sense on its head, and shows people a dangerously alternative way to live?
+How does our faith change when we recognize Jesus as a trickster who mocks the elite, turns common sense on its head, and shows people a dangerously alternative way to live?
+And how can we begin our own reckless path into being tricksters who follow in the way of Jesus?

 The Kingdom of God and the American Dream: Christianity has been twisted in this nation to legitimize conquest, subjugation, and oppression.
 And today, what many call the Gospel is actually an imperial myth.
 How can we begin to disentangle Jesus’ message of the Kingdom of God from the so-called “American Dream?”